 Along with stabbing, sharp foot pain, a person suffering from Morton’s Neuroma may experience foot numbness, tingling, burning, and cramping.
 Sometimes the condition feels like you are stepping on something — as if a small pebble is in your shoe.
 Initially, these symptoms come and go, but as time passes the symptoms may become chronic.

 Tests and Diagnosis

-In order to diagnose Morton’s Neuroma, your Palm Beach or Boca Raton podiatrist will conduct a physical exam, which usually includes a web space compression test.
+In order to diagnose Morton’s Neuroma foot pain, your Palm Beach or Boca Raton podiatrist will conduct a physical exam, which usually includes a webspace compression test.
 This test is conducted by squeezing the bones below the toes (called metatarsal) together to reproduce the symptoms.
 Along with the foot pain, a clicking sound is typically present when this is done.
-The web space compression test may also cause you to have a shooting foot pain between your toes, which is called the Tinel’s sign.
+The webspace compression test may also cause you to have shooting foot pain between your toes, which is called the Tinel’s sign.

-Another test, called the Gauthier’s test, involves squeezing the bones below the toes together and moving them up and down for a half of a minute.
+Another test, called the Gauthier’s test, involves squeezing the bones below the toes together and moving them up and down for half of a minute.
 If your affected toes spread apart when you stand, this is considered a positive Sullivan’s sign.
-In most cases, positive results from these tests is enough to make a Morton’s Neuroma diagnosis, but sometimes an ultrasound, MRI or X-ray is also required for a definitive diagnosis.
+In most cases, positive results from these tests are enough to make a Morton’s Neuroma diagnosis, but sometimes an ultrasound, MRI, or X-ray is also required for a definitive diagnosis.

 Prevention of Morton’s Neuroma involves wearing proper fitting shoes, and avoidance of high-heeled and narrow-pointed shoes.